JasperFx/marten/docs/guide/configuration/cli.md

 ```

 In all cases, the commands expose usage help through "marten help [command]."
 Each of the commands also exposes a "--conn" (or "-c" if you prefer) flag to override the database connection string and a "--log" flag to record all the command output to a file.

+## Projections Support

+TODO -- link to a new page in teh events documentation for the command line runner